eXept Software AG Logo

 o left: aNumber

-set the left edge, adjust width - warning: destructive
+set the left edge, adjust width.

 o left: newLeft right: right top: newTop bottom: bottom